ITIL Service Strategy Roles: Explained with an Example for a Telecommunications Provider

 Business Relationship Manager (BRM)

 The BRM is responsible for building strong relationships between the business and IT.
 They don’t just manage customer requests – they ensure IT services meet the customer’s business outcomes.
-For a telecommunications provider, the BRM would work closely with clients to understand their needs, whether it’s improving network performance or offering tailored packages.
+For a telecommunications provider, the BRM would work closely with a client to understand their needs, whether it’s improving network performance or offering tailored packages.

 Example: Let’s say a telecommunications provider is working with a large enterprise customer who needs a scalable and secure communications system.
 The BRM would act as the liaison between the customer and the IT team, ensuring the solution matches the client’s goals – such as better customer service or enhanced employee collaboration – while staying within budget and meeting performance expectations.